miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 and discusses only the basics.
 Another useful source of information is ***[OmegaT website - Documentation](omegat.org/en/documentation.php)***.

 ## 1.2.
-What is a CAT tool and why are they useful?
+What is a CAT tool and why is it useful?

-A CAT tool, as the term is generally used by translators, refers to a software program that creates a “translation memory” (TM) of a translated document, which can then be used to facilitate the translation of future documents that have significant similarity to the first.
+A CAT tool, as the term is generally used by translators, refers to a computer program that creates a “translation memory” (TM) of a translated document, which can then be used to facilitate the translation of future documents that have significant similarity to the first.
 This aspect makes it especially useful for repetitive material.
 Also:

 - A glossary function allows the user to enter source words and their translations into a glossary, which can be accessed while translating.

-- A search function scans previously translated material (either in a document in the present project, or in a translation memory from a previous project), so that the user can see how a word or phrase was previously translated.
+- A search function scans previously translated material (either in a document in the present project, or in a translation memory from a previous project), so that the user can see how a word or a phrase was previously translated.

 - A segmentation function displays one “segment” of source text at a time (usually a sentence), and the translation is done with the target text on the screen directly below the source text.
-This is very useful for 1) making sure you don’t skip text; 2) checking your work; and 3) putting both source and target text in a font and size that are comfortable for you.
+This is very useful for 1) making sure you don’t skip text; 2) checking your work; and 3) displaying both source and target text in a font and size that are comfortable for you.

 CAT tools allow for greater consistency of translation, including when more than one translator is working on a job.
 Finally, CAT tools reproduce the formatting of the source document.
 CAT tools range in price from free (OmegaT) to $2,500 or more.
-OmegaT is an excellent place to start, as the price is right, it is relatively easy to learn, and it runs on MAC and under Linux, as well as Windows.
+OmegaT is an excellent place to start, as the price is right, it is relatively easy to learn, and it runs on Macintosh computers and under Linux, as well as Windows.

 OmegaT supports the current Microsoft Office file formats (.docx, .xlsx, .pptx).
-It does not support the older Microsoft Office file formats (.doc, .xls, .ppt); these must first be converted, e.g., to the current Microsoft Office file formats.
+It does not support the older Microsoft Office file formats (.doc, .xls, .ppt); these must first be converted, e.g. to the current Microsoft Office file formats.

-See the following for more information on CAT tools, including on the many varieties available: [Wikipedia - Computer-assisted Translation](https://en.wikipedia.org/wiki/Computer-assisted_translation)
+See the following entries for more information on CAT tools, including on the many varieties available: [Wikipedia - Computer-assisted Translation](https://en.wikipedia.org/wiki/Computer-assisted_translation)

 # 2. Downloading OmegaT